SmartMeshFoundation/Spectrum/README.md

 Spectrum is an [Ethereum-compatible](https://github.com/SmartMeshFoundation/Spectrum) project.
 It uses a new consensus and new block reward for SmartMesh ecosystem devices and IOT.

-Spectrum is still in the development stage, and this version is just for testing.

 ## Build the source

 For prerequisites and detailed build instructions please read the [Installation Instructions](https://github.com/SmartMeshFoundation/Spectrum/wiki/Building-Specturm) on the wiki.